raghav97/Pokemon-Hangman/README.md

-# Pokemon Hangman
+# Hangman game with Pokemons
-A hangman game of all the Pokemons
+A hangman game of all the Pokemons using Ruby

 ##Description
 The details about all the pokemons are stored in a yaml file and one of them will be picked at random The player has 7 chances to guess ir right.
 The player can type "clue" to know the type of the Pokemon.
 Happy playing

 ##Sample
-          ###Pokemon Hangman

 *1. First generation.*